mankek/BioPython-Fun/README.md

 No virtual environment or requirements file yet, so you'll need Flask, Python 3, and Biopython already installed on your machine.

-A rudimentary test suite that uses unittest tests some of the functions found in methods.py is also available; once more tests are made, I'll begin implementing logic to deal with errors.
+A rudimentary test suite that uses unittest to test the functions found in methods.py is also available; Once the application has all the functions I'm aiming for, I'll begin implementing logic to deal with exception and error cases.

 Navigate to within the project directory and run: